The Ultimate Guide to Credit Cards

 • Vacation packages purchased through airlines, travel agents, and online travel sites

-You earn rewards on purchases only, excluding a balance transfer, a cash advance, and illegal transactions.
+You earn rewards only on purchases, excluding balance transfers, cash advances, and illegal transactions.
 You also don’t earn rewards when you get a cash advance at the checkout line at selected merchants.
-You’ll automatically receive your rewards balance if you close your account or don’t use it for 18 months.

 Discover cards are famous for their Cashback Match® feature.
 It pays you $1 for each $1 you earned in cash back rewards during the first 365 days (or 12 consecutive billing cycles, whichever is less) after opening the account.
 In effect, you get double rewards for the first year.